ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 ### Tentative schedule

 As stated above, the current version of uBO/webext-hybrid is _really_ an embedded WebExtension.
-The pure webext version of uBO, uBO/webext is now available in the [Releases section](https://github.com/gorhill/uBlock/releases).
+The pure webext version of uBO, uBO/webext is now available in the [Releases section](https://github.com/gorhill/uBlock/releases), and in the [dev channel on AMO](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/versions/beta).

 Stable release of uBO/webext must be available to all users when [Firefox 57 is released](https://blog.mozilla.org/addons/2017/02/16/the-road-to-firefox-57-compatibility-milestones/).